getbez/travis-ci-demo/README.md

 * Run container with image: `docker run {image_id}` where image_id can be retrieved by running docker images and found under the column IMAGE ID
 * You can use the -d flag to run the container in the background.
 This will enable you to run other commands in your terminal while the container is running.
 # Container Teardown
-* Remove container: `docker kill {container_id}` where container_id can be retrieved by running docker ps and found under the column CONTAINER ID
+* Remove container: `docker kill {container_id}` where container_id can be retrieved by running docker ps and found under the column CONTAINER ID.
+*